iandryden/shapes/README.md

 # shapes

 This is the development version of the R package *shapes*: version 1.2.7.
-The current version 1.2.6 is on CRAN.
+The current version 1.2.6 is on CRAN at https://cran.r-project.org/web/packages/shapes/index.html

 To use this library: